verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] My heart has chosen you.
 And I follow my heart.
 - [ ] If their absence brings you peace, you didn't lose them.
-- [ ] I'm out with a lantern looking for myself - Emily Dickinson Man 2: No, that’s what life is for.
+- [ ] I'm out with a lantern looking for myself - Emily Dickinson
+- [ ] Great spirits have often encountered violent opposition from mediocre minds.
+Man 2: No, that’s what life is for.
 —The Lift (2000)